RAKU

 Click on the title to see more images

 Raku tongs are specially designed with long steel handles and legs.
 They are used to lift red-hot work out of the kiln and move it to the metal bucket of sand.
-The length allows you to hold it securely, far from your body and from the kiln, which emits very strong smoke and heat when opened.
+The length allows you to hold the piece securely, far from your body and from the kiln, which emits very strong smoke and heat when opened.

 The name of a restaurant made in flat relief, shown above, is made in twelve parts that form three sections and each one is decorated differently.